yuliyaosipava/Bot_Python_automation_captcha-recognition/readme.md

 pip install telegram
 c:\Users\yu\vfs-appointment-bot\VFSBot>VFSBot>python-telegram-bot

+From config1.ini login and password to register on site

 4. Using the **VFSBot.py** file, we log in to the site using a login and password and enter the words "report + budget" in the search bar and a list of documents with the rtf extension is displayed.
 These files are automatically downloaded to the computer.